 Nebuchadnezzar, on the other hand, is shown in Scripture to have besieged and captured Jerusalem a number of times.
 Kings Jehoiakim, Jehoiachin and Zedekiah were all defeated by the forces of Babylon.
-The Scriptures themselves therefore show us that to "rule over the whole earth" means to rule over Jerusalem - the centre of the whole Earth in God's eyes.
-He states in Eze 5:5 "Thus says the Lord God: ‘This is Jerusalem; I have set her in the midst of the nations and the countries all around her".
+The Scriptures themselves therefore show us that to "rule over the whole earth" means to rule the land of Israel including Jerusalem.

-The Beast can therefore be simply described as Gentile powers that rule over Jerusalem and, by extension, the Jews.
+The Beast can therefore be simply described as Gentile powers that rule or control Israel and Jerusalem, and, by extension, the Jews.

 How long was this rule to last?

 Leviticus 26 famously details that God's people would be punished for "seven times", i.e. 2520 years, if they continually disobeyed God.
 This same period of time is echoed in Dan 4.
-Here, Nebuchadnezzar, the head of the statue, is transformed and "given the heart of a beast" (Dan 4:16) and made to act like a beast in representation of his kingdom and those rulers of the Beast powers who would follow after him.
+Here, Nebuchadnezzar, the head of the statue, is transformed and "given the heart of a beast" (Dan 4:16) and made to act like a beast in representation of his kingdom and those Beast powers which would follow after him.
 The previous verse says he will "graze" "on the grass of the earth".
-People are depicted as grass, e.g. in Isa 40:6-7, and the obvious meaning is that Beast powers trample down or persecute the people of God.
+People are depicted as grass in Scripture, e.g. in Isa 40:6-7, and the obvious meaning is that Beast powers trample down or persecute the people of God.